knpuniversity/symfony4/knpu/ep1-stellar/javascript-api.md

 ./bin/console debug:router
 ```

-and you'll see that the new route only responds to POST requests.
+And you'll see that the new route only responds to POST requests.
 Pretty cool.
 By
 the way, Symfony has a *lot* more tools for creating API endpoints - this is *just*
 the beginning.
 In future tutorials, we'll go further!